 Security and compliance

 Encryption at rest

 All Cloud Shell infrastructure is compliant with double encryption at rest by default.
-No action is required by users.
+You don't have to configure anything.

-The machine hosting Cloud Shell is free, with a pre-requisite of a mounted Azure Files share.
+Use of the machine hosting Cloud Shell is free.
+Cloud Shell requires a storage account to host the mounted Azure Files share.
 Regular storage costs apply.